canyacoin/canswap-contracts/README.md

 ```

 ## Limitations
 - Allocate fees must be called intermittently in order to optimise staker rewards
 - Upper limit on number of stakers allowed in each pool due to the gas usage involved in allocating fees

 ## Run locally
- - Migrations do xxxxxxxxxxxx

 ## Resources
 :page_with_curl: [Whitepaper](https://github.com/canyaio/canswap-contracts/blob/master/resources/Whitepaper.pdf)